-De la Cour Communications to provide strategic public relations advice and support to European organsisations who want to to communicate with British audiences.
+De la Cour Communications was established at the start of 2012 to provide strategic public relations advice and editorial support to European organisations who wanted to communicate with British audiences.

-Since launching the consultancy at the start of 2012, I’ve worked with a range of universities and higher education industry bodies – promoting student mobility across country boundaries and providing strategic marketing intelligence and advice on targeting specific audiences.
+Since launching the consultancy, I’ve worked with a range of UK universities and European higher education industry bodies – sometimes promoting student mobility, sometimes providing strategic marketing intelligence and advice on targeting specific audiences.
 But all the time drawing on my award-winning public relations and journalistic skills, using both traditional and new media –

-* writing features and blogs for universities and trade organisations
+* writing features and blogs for universities and trade organisations like EUPRIO

-I hope you’ll find some things of interest; and if you think De la Cour Communications could help your university or organisation talk to UK students and stakeholders, do get in touch.
+If you think De la Cour Communications could help your university or organisation talk to UK students and stakeholders, do get in touch.

 Founder of De la Cour Communications